 History of the ADMHSS

-In 1986 the Alcohol and Drug Information Service (ADIS) was launched to provide 24-hour support, information, counselling, and referral for Western Australians experiencing problems and concerns related to alcohol, drug use and comorbidity issues.
-This was a recommendation of the National Drug Summit in early 1985.
-In its first year, ADIS received 5,575 calls.
+In 1986 the Alcohol and Drug Information Service (ADIS) was launched to provide 24-hour support, information, counselling, and referral for Western Australians experiencing problems and concerns related to alcohol and/or drug use and issues.
+This was a result of a recommendation of the National Drug Summit in early 1985 and in its first year, ADIS received 5,575 calls.

 In the 1990s, Quitline was an additional support line managed by ADIS.
 The Quitline is a national telephone service for those wanting information, assistance, counselling and support with smoking cessation.
 In WA, Quitline was funded by the Public Health Division, Department of Health Western Australia.

-As technology has evolved, in addition to phone, email and mail out support, Live Chat commenced from late 2010 to early 2011.
-Live Chat support is free and operates seven days a week from 7.00am - 10pm.
+With technology development in addition to phone, email and mail out support, Live Chat commenced (2010 to early 2011).

-In January 2015, the ADIS commenced an eight-month pilot project to implement a dedicated telephone and online support service specifically targeting working away from home communities, including fly-in-fly-out (FIFO) workers.
-This included greater promotion of the existing ADIS services to regional and remote communities.
-The focus was on AOD use and mental health and wellbeing.
+In January 2015, an eight-month pilot project to implement a dedicated telephone and online support service specifically targeting Working Away From Home communities, including fly-in-fly-out (FIFO) workers.
+The focus was on AOD use and mental health and wellbeing for workers and their families.

-Due to low call numbers the Working Away Alcohol and Drug Support line was ceased from February 2018 and calls were redirected to ADSL.
-Later in 2018, the Meth Helpline was launched with funding for three years.
-Funding was not continued, and Meth Helpline ceased in 2021 with calls redirected to the Alcohol and Drug Support Line for the next 12 months.
+Due to low call numbers the Working Away Alcohol and Drug Support line was ceased in February 2018 and calls were redirected to ADSL.
+Later in 2018, the Meth Helpline was launched with funding for three years then ceased in 2021 with calls redirected to the Alcohol and Drug Support Line.

 The Alcohol and Drug Support Service encompasses three support lines and two program areas: